codeballet/cs50ai-traffic/README.md

 ### Numbers of convolutional and pooling layers

+I did experiment with different convolutional and pooling layers, and I found that the number and size of convolutional and pooling layers did affect the overall outcome.

 ### Numbers and sizes of filters for convolutional layers

+For the convolutional layers, the size of the layer matters.
+Given that the images are rather small, 30x30 pixels, having too large kernel filters lead to worse result.
+It seems that having larger kernel matrices may result in too much loss of information.
+Also, I found that adding several convolutional filters did not significantly improve the accuracy.
+Once again, I believe this is due to an increased loss of information.

 ### Pool sizes for pooling layers

+For the pool sizes, my conclusion is in accordance with the above: Having too large pooling sizes, or more than one pooling layer, seems to worsen the accuracy of the neural network.
+I believe that has to do with too much loss of information.

 ### Numbers and sizes of hidden layers

+Working with only one hidden layer, I found that using 128 units produced surprisingly good results.
+While the training accuracy only achieved an accuracy around 0.935, the testing data usually gave better result, with accuracy around 0.973.
+It seems that only using one layer prevented overfitting, and the testing data typically gave better accuracy than the training data.

+However, increasing the number of hidden layers, and units in the layers, I achieved a better balance between the accuracy of the training and testing data.
+For instance, using three hidden layers with 512, 256, and 128 nodes respectively, I typically achieved an accuracy on the training data around 0.988, and on the testing data 0.973.

 ### Dropout

+Adjusting the dropout seved to create a more consistent result between the accuracies of the training and the testing data.
+If the dropout was too small, the data typically became overfitted, especially in the case of having several hidden layers in the neural network.
+However, when only using one layer, the overfitting problem was not as noticeable, and the dropout did not have such a dramatic effect.

+Using three layers with 512, 256, and 128 layers, the dropout rate seemed to be important.
+Anything smaller than a dropout of 0.4 seemed to lead to overfitting.
+However, higher dropout rates appeared to result in worse accuracy of both training and testing data.